redlac/Rust-blog/content/blog/ownership-and-borrowing.md

 The very basic ownership rules in Rust are:
 * Every value is assigned to a variable, and that variable is the value's owner.
 * Every value can only have ONE owner at any given time.
-* When the owner variable goes out of scope, a special function named `drop` is called it and its value is dropped.
+* When the owner variable goes out of scope, a special function named `drop` is called and its value is dropped.

-Lets define a couple of those terms mentioned:
+Let's define a couple of those terms mentioned:

 **_scope_** refers to the lines in the program where a variable is valid.